RCR Training Course

 Students that receive salary awards will be put on the payroll in the faculty mentor’s school and must fill out time sheets for hours actually worked.
 Please note that most schools require students to fill out bi-weekly timesheets in order to be paid for work.
 Faculty mentors will serve as supervisors and sign all timesheets.
 The financial manager/officer in the faculty mentor’s school/department will assist with details regarding placement on the payroll.
 We advise each student to speak with his/her faculty mentor first to agree upon an hourly rate and number of hours to work before talking to the financial point of contact.
 During fall and spring semesters, PURA salary students are not permitted to accept salary or stipend funding from other sources for work on the same project funded by PURA.
 During the summer, it is permissible for a mentor to use his/her own funding to continue a student’s hourly wages after the PURA funds are expended.
 Students eligible for federal work study may use this in conjunction with PURA funding.
 It is the student and faculty mentor’s responsibility to keep track of hours worked and to not overspend the $1,500 maximum.
 Overcharges must be paid back by the school or may be the responsibility of the student.

 Students must go over to the Office of Human Resources (located at 500 Tech Parkway) to be added to payroll.
 Students will be expected to bring their social security card and two forms of identification (driver’s license and either passport or birth certificate).
 Please talk to your financial point of contact before going over.
+Once you are in the system, you will begin receiving bi-weekly timesheets.
+These must be filled out and turned with with the proper signatures on time.
+Late timesheets will not be accepted.
+You can find the bi-weekly payroll calendar with turn in dates here.

 Undergraduate students at Georgia Tech are not allowed to perform research for pay and receive course credit for a project at the same time.
 Monies not used in the semester of funding will revert back to the Institute for reallocation by the UROP office as both PURA salary and travel funding.
 Students who do not plan to accept their award should inform the UROP office before the start of the first day of classes so that the funding can be allocated to another deserving student.